shivakrishna59/bsrepo/README.md

-## Prerequisites for project..........hello guys
+## Prerequisites for project..........hello guys how are you. its my project
 - JDK 1.8 or later
 - Maven 3 or later
 - MySQL 5.6 or later